michalCapo/libro/PRODUCT.md

 ## Product Purpose

+Libro is an agent workspace with strong keyboard support, built around terminal and web applications.
+One project holds multiple agents and fixed-width tool panels.
+Comparable to T3 Code or the OpenAI and Anthropic desktop apps, but built with a different approach.

-Libro is a Go and Electron desktop workspace for CLI coding agents.
-The main area runs Codex, Pi, Claude, OpenCode, or another CLI in a native terminal.
+The Go and Electron desktop app runs Codex, Pi, Claude, OpenCode, or another CLI in a native terminal, with one agent per thread.
+Tools run terminal commands or open web addresses beside the agent.
 Projects retain their running apps when the user switches context.

 ## Capabilities and Constraints